 We find that the revelation came

-- from the seven angels to the Holy Spirit
+• from the seven angels (spirits) to the churches.

-So, the book seems therefore to be, the Revelation of God.
+Therefore, the book seems to be the Revelation of God, since it originated in God.

 But, that is not what verse said.
 The scripture said that the book is the Revelation of Jesus Christ which God gave to Jesus.
 Please read it again.

 After a thorough and prayerful study of the book it becomes clear that the book of Revelation is a revelation of the person of Jesus Christ.
-It reveals Him through His actions much like a boxer is revealed as he boxes and a runner is revealed as he runs.
+God is the author.
+But, the book reveals Jesus through His actions, much like a boxer is revealed in the boxing match and a runner is revealed as he competes in a race.
 God wrote the play book to reveal the person of Jesus Christ, through the actions of Jesus Christ, as Jesus Christ rips the kingdoms of the world from Satan's grasp and gives them to His servants, who will rule forever through Him (Daniel 7:27, Revelation 22:3-5).
 God gave this play book to Christ and called it THE REVELATION OF JESUS CHRIST, because Jesus is the one whom it reveals.
-In His first coming He was revealed as savior of the world.
+In His first coming, He was revealed as savior of the world.
 In the book of Revelation, He is revealed as judge and king.

 If you lived in the days of Alexander the Great and saw him in the market place, you would know what he looked like, and that is all.
 He would not be revealed to you by that experience.
 But Alexander the Great would be revealed to you if you saw him fight and kill with the sword as a young soldier, raise an army and train it as a general and lead it across Asia and Africa, through hardship after hardship, through victory after victory, as a conqueror.
 Then, after you saw what he did, he would have been revealed to you.

 Some years ago, I came into the presence of a woman.
-She told me that a very large young man had been strangling her... that an old man came upon the scene and beat the large young man unconscious with his fists.
+She told me that a very large young man had been strangling her... that another man came upon the scene and beat the large young man unconscious with his fist.
 There was a lot of blood.
-The old man was my father.
+The other man was my father.
 He was sixty-seven years old and recovering from open heart surgery at the time.
 The woman was grateful to my father.
-Both the young man and the old man were revealed by their actions.
-The purpose of my father's violence was very different from Alexander the Great's.
+Both the young man and my father were revealed by their actions.
+The purpose of my father's violence was very different from the young man's... and also very different from Alexander the Great's.

 It is the same with any person.
 We are revealed by what we do.